Fearne Cotton: United States

-In 2008, Cotton moved to the US to host The Guinness Book of Records – Live.
+In February 2008, Cotton moved to the US to host one-off special Guinness World Records Live: Top 100.
 Cotton later co-hosted the NBC reality show Last Comic Standing.

 Eurovision Song Contest

 Cotton has presented parts of the BBC's coverage of the Eurovision Song Contest.

 On 20 May 2006, she read the United Kingdom's votes at the Eurovision Song Contest 2006, held in Athens, Greece.

 On 17 March 2007, she, along with Terry Wogan, hosted Making Your Mind Up 2007, the show to decide which song the UK sent to the Eurovision Song Contest 2007 in Helsinki, Finland.
 On the night, after the final "sing-off" between the two remaining acts, Wogan and Cotton simultaneously announced different winners.
 Since Wogan was the more experienced presenter, it was assumed that he was right.
 In fact, Wogan had accidentally announced the wrong artist, Cyndi, as the winner.
 Cotton had to persist in repeating the correct name until the confusion was resolved.
-The group Scooch was quickly proclaimed as the correct winner but came only second from bottom in the main competition, just avoiding Nil Points.
+The group Scooch was quickly proclaimed as the correct winner, but came only second-to-last in the main competition.
 Cotton also presented the United Kingdom's votes at the show itself, held in Helsinki, Finland, on 12 May 2007.